shell88/bdd_videoannotator/server/README.md

 Gherkin-Stepdata to a metadata-File (.EAF).

 # Prerequisites
-- JRE 1.6*
+- JRE 1.6 (also on the PATH)/Open-JDK-7 *
 - Maven
+- ffmpeg installed and available on the PATH

-*Tested Version, others may also work
+*Tested Versions, others may also work

 #Building
 ```sh